Ontario power plant scandal: Oakville negotiation

 The Ontario Liberal party elected MPP Kathleen Wynne as its leader on January 26, 2013.
 On February 7, 2013, Premier McGuinty requested the Auditor-General review of the costs associated with the cancellation of the Oakville gas plant.
 Wynne became Premier on Feb 11, 2013.

 On March 18, 2013, the Minister of Energy for the first time stated that the $40 million estimate of the cost of canceling the Oakville plant "could be wrong."

 Final accounting of costs

-On October 8, 2013, the Auditor-General reported the cost to cancel the Oakville plant at $675 million.
+On October 8, 2013, the Auditor-General Bonnie Lysyk reported the cost to cancel the Oakville plant at $675 million.
 The Auditor-General noted that had the premier's office not become involved, the OPA may have been in a position to simply wait and then exercise an option to break the contract without penalty: "We believe that the settlement with TCE will not only keep TCE whole but may make it better than whole," Lysyk said.